Addison VT Real Estate

 Additional points of interest include the Vermont Folklife Center (with extensive programs, events, education and archives celebrating the cultural traditions of Vermont), Town Hall Theater (boasting a fantastic line-up of world class entertainment, classes, and gallery), and Middlebury College’s Mahaney Center for the Arts (home to the school’s arts programs, but also the black-box style Seeler Studio Theatre, dance theatre, and stunning 370-seat recital hall) and of course the Middlebury College Museum of Art (offering permanent collections of Asian and Western art, a significant collection of public sculpture, and 2 spaces dedicated to featuring rotating exhibitions).

-A few of Middlebury’s big business ventures include Otter Creek Brewing (loved near and far), Woodchuck Hard Cider (if their new facility on Exchange Street is any indication, this stuff is well-appreciated), Geiger of Austria (check out the fashion house’s Middlebury Outlet), Vermont Coffee Company (preferred by many coffee lovers as THE Vermont roaster of choice), and Vermont Soap (100% natural, organic, and offering visitors the soap museum and factory outlet).
+A few of Middlebury’s big business ventures include Otter Creek Brewing (loved near and far), Woodchuck Hard Cider (if their new facility on Exchange Street is any indication, this stuff is well-appreciated), Vermont Coffee Company (preferred by many coffee lovers as THE Vermont roaster of choice), and Vermont Soap (100% natural, organic, and offering visitors the soap museum and factory outlet).
 Businesses such as these employ residents from all surrounding towns, boosting the economic viability of the Addison County lifestyle so many seek.

 One of the best websites you’ll find, loaded with information on Addison County’s most prized, is the County’s Chamber of Commerce collection of information, here.
 You’ll also find a downloadable PDF of the most up-to-date area guide on the Chamber’s site as well – an invaluable resource for those hoping to make the area home.